mjhea0/node-getting-started/readme.md

   };
   ```

-  Remember: Routes have a path path (string or regexp), callback function, and a HTTP method.
+  *Remember:* Routes have a path (string or regex), callback function, and a HTTP method.
 In the above code, we are simply adding the callback, which render the `index` view and sets a title.

 3. Update your *index.jade* file:
   ```html